obfuscar/docs/getting-started/basics.rst

 #.
 Execute the command showed to install Obfuscar as a global tool.
 #.
 Once installed, run ``obfuscar.console`` command to perform obfuscation.

+.. important:: Due to life cycle of .NET Core SDK, latest Obfuscar release only supports the Microsoft supported SDK version.

 Related Resources
 -----------------